 Clarence Park has long enjoyed a reputation for having one of the finest playing surfaces in non-league football.
 The early match reports praise the high quality of St. Albans home pitch to the detriment of other grounds and down the years a large number of clubs heading for Wembley to play in the FA Cup final have stopped off at Clarence Park the day before the final for a spot of training.
 In 1996 the Euro 96 European Championships were held in England and Clarence Park was used for training by two of the competing nations.
 Up until 1998 the pitch had always been maintained by the local corporation but a disagreement over rising costs led to the club deciding to carry out their own maintenance, this situation still exists today.

 On the playing side

-As mentioned earlier, the first lodgers of the football ground at Clarence Park were the original St Albans Football Club.
+As mentioned earlier, the first lodgers of the football ground at Clarence Park were the original St Albans Football Club (more details can be found here.).
 Following their demise at the end of the 1903-04 season it did look for a while that the Park would not host any more football matches for the foreseeable future.
 Fortunately, a replacement was found in the form of a highly successful local club, St Albans Abbey.
 For their first two seasons at the Park the Abbey team continued their run of success but, during 1906-07, they began to struggle to fulfil fixtures and were not in existence come the start of the 1907-08 campaign.

 St Albans Abbey made encouraging noises about continuing but these failed to come to fruition and their place at Clarence Park was taken by the Old Albanians who played to the A.F.A.
 (Amateur Football Alliance) code.
 Playing Old Boys football held little interest for the locals and when St Albans City was formed on 13thApril 1908 permission was given for that club to have Clarence Park as its base.